-Easy Garden: Fall Leaves Make Great Mulch for Your Lawn
+Fall Leaves Make Great Mulch for Your Lawn

 When leaves are broken up into smaller pieces, they gradually break down and make their way down into the grass where they provide mulch.
 The mulching action of the leaves keeps a majority of weeds from germinating in spring.
-Now wait, it get’s even better – as the leaves break down, they add nutrients to your lawn as well, which is vital to rapid recovery and regrowth in spring while needing less supplemental fertilizer.
+Now wait, it get’s even better.
+As the leaves break down, they add nutrients to your lawn as well, which is vital to rapid recovery and regrowth in spring while needing less supplemental fertilizer.

 So, are you ready to ‘mow’ your leaves instead of raking them this fall?

-To create leaf mulch from your autumn leaves simply set your lawn mower on its highest setting (without the bag) and run over the leaves twice, which will break them down into small pieces.
+To create leaf mulch from your autumn leaves simply set your lawn mower on its highest setting (without the bag) and run over the leaves twice.
+This will break them down into small pieces.
 (I don’t know about you, but I’d much rather mow leaves than rake them!)
 Thereafter, every couple of weeks, continue to mow your leaves until they are finished falling.
 You’ll be surprised at how quickly they disappear from the lawn surface as they break down.

-Creating leaf mulch for your lawn is a great example of sustainable, organic and easy gardening!
+Knowing how to make leaf mulch for your lawn is a great example of sustainable, organic and easy gardening!

-So, as the temperatures begin to cool and the first brightly colored leaves begin to fall, leave the rake in the shed and reach for your lawn mower – you’ll end up with a healthier lawn with much less effort.
+So, as the temperatures begin to cool and the first brightly colored leaves begin to fall, leave the rake in the shed and reach for your lawn mower.
+You’ll end up with a healthier lawn with much less effort.

 Psst—we found more genius garden hacks you’ll want to steal immediately.